cyberrumor/ammo/README.md

 refresh                                       Abandon pending changes. vanilla                                       Disable all managed components and clean up.
 ```
+Note that the `de/activate mod|plugin` command now supports `all` in place of `<index>`.
+This will activate or deactivate all mods or plugins that are visible.
+Combine this
+with the `find` command to quickly organize groups of components with related names.

 # Technical Details
 - AMMO works via creating symlinks in your game directory pointing to your mod files.